-- Member States who have not yet done so, should develop a national database dedicated to victims' identification for combating the sexual abuse of children. - Member States who have not yet done so, should consider developing specific measures to avoid re-victimisation, including measures to protect victims and witnesses of child sexual abuse against negative impacts during criminal proceedings. - Member States should ensure well-functioning cooperation between all relevant stakeholders, name the Law Enforcement Authorities, with a view to efficiently combat crimes targeting children on the Internet, and consider introducing an obligation for Internet service providers (ISPs) to take appropriate actions such as blocking of access, removal of content, and taking down of web page.
+- Member States who have not yet done so, should develop a national database dedicated to victims' identification for combating the sexual abuse of children' or provide access to the Interpol database.
+Member States should also consider establishing a national network sharing information about victims' identification. - Member States who have not yet done so, should consider developing specific measures to avoid re-victimisation of children, including measures to protect victims and witnesses of child sexual abuse against negative impacts during criminal proceedings. - Member States should ensure well-functioning cooperation between all relevant stakeholders, with a view to efficiently combat crimes targeting children on the Internet, and consider introducing an obligation for Service Providers to take appropriate actions such as blocking of access, removal of content, and taking down of web sites.

-XVI -MECHANISM TO RESPOND TO CYBER-ATTACKS
+XVI - MECHANISM TO RESPOND TO CYBER-ATTACKS

 - Directive 2013/40/EU of the European Parliament and of the Council of 12 August 2013 on attacks against information systems at the time of the evaluation had been transposed by the majority of the Member States.
-The current state of play regarding transposition into national measures of this Directive can be consulted using the following link: http://eur-lex.europa.eu/legal-content/EN/NIM/?uri=celex:32011L0093. - Cyber-attacks are an evolving threat, the methods and tools used to carry out such attacks are increasingly sophisticated, and the spectrum of cyber-attacks threatening the cyber-space is very wide.
-The evaluation has in particular shown that there has been a significant increase in ransomware attacks a type of malicious software that blocks access to data until a ransom is paid across the European Union. - When cyber-attacks occur there is a need for a technical assessment (digital analysis of materials that are seized during the operations, like searching viruses, recovering deleted data, etc.), that in some Member States is requested to the private sector, as it has a good expertise and works with better equipment and less costs.
-Furthermore, there is a need for assessing the consequences of possible attacks for the infrastructures and for creating a comprehensive situational awareness and assessment of the attack, including methods and tools used.
+The current state of play regarding transposition into national measures of this Directive can be consulted at : http://eur-lex.europa.eu/legal-content/EN/NIM/?uri=celex:32011L0093. - Cyber-attacks are an evolving threat, the methods and tools used to carry out such attacks are increasingly sophisticated, and the spectrum of cyber-attacks threatening the cyberspace is very wide.
+The evaluation has in particular shown that there has been a significant increase in ransomware attacks a type of malicious software that blocks access to data until a ransom is paid. - Some Member States rely on technical assistance by the private sector in the cases of cyberattacks, as private companies have a good expertise and work with better equipment and less costs.
+Furthermore, they can help in assessing the consequences of the attacks for the infrastructures and in creating comprehensive situational awareness assessments. - In some Member States a structured multi-agency approach already exists, in certain cases based on Public-Private Partnership, whereas in other Member States such an approach has not been sufficiently developed or is missing and the coordination mechanism for reacting to cyber-attacks functions mainly on the basis of informal cooperation.